 We soon started collaborating with these farming communities, sharing their heirloom corn varieties and traditions with top restaurants around the world.
 Masienda was born.

-We believe that the best-tasting food is achieved through a relentless support of agricultural biodiversity, sustainability and independent farmers.
-With this philosophy in mind, our mission is to build a new kind of masa value chain, from scratch.
+We believe that the best-tasting food is achieved through genuine hospitality, enriching context and a relentless support of agricultural biodiversity, sustainability and independent farmers.
+With this philosophy in mind, our vision is to build a new kind of masa value chain, from scratch.

 Frequently Asked Questions